BardicDefense/purple-hack/README.md

 needles before attempting to pick it, or searching a section of wall for a secret door).

-Overall, checks aren't made just to use one's eyes or ears or otherwise notice the obvious.
+Overall, checks aren’t made just to use one’s eyes or ears or otherwise notice the obvious.
 A Perception check only occurs when the rules call for one (e.g. looking for traps or secret doors), or if the referee decides one is needed.

-For a group Perception check, the referee applies the group's average Per modifier, if any, rounding normally.
+For a group Perception check, the referee applies the group’s average Per modifier, if any, rounding normally.

 ## Player Roles